dpakbhatt/Responsive-Survey-Form/README.md

 # Responsive-Survey-Form
-It is a basic survey form, some radio buttons, checkboxes and a bit more.
+It is a basic survey form.
+Some radio buttons, checkboxes and a bit more elements which are required in a form.